LEANNA MAE .ORG

 There are 6 types of lactation support professionals.

-There are breastfeeding medicine specialists.
+1. There are breastfeeding medicine specialists.
 These are doctors who have additional training in lactation health.
 They are fellows of the Academy of Breastfeeding Medicine.
+This is a rare specialty.
+There are very few in the United States.

-There are IBCLCs (International Board Certified Lactation Consultant).
+2. There are IBCLCs (International Board Certified Lactation Consultant).
 They have college education, clinicals, a board exam, required continuing education, and must recertify every 5 years.
-It is often said lactation consultants are the gold standard of lactation professionals.
+It is often said that IBCLCs are the gold standard of lactation professionals.
 The IBCLC was the first certificate for professional lactation support.
 This credential began in 1985.
 Click here to learn how to become an IBCLC.

 Click here to see a list of lactation training programs in the USA.

-6.)
-We also have breastfeeding/lactation educators whose training is specifically for teaching classes rather than doing 1 to 1 support.
-A person may choose to get certified through multiple trainings.
+6. We also have breastfeeding/lactation educators whose training is specifically for teaching classes rather than doing 1 to 1 support.

 Which type of professional should you see???

 If you are a healthy person who is pregnant and has breastfeeding questions, take a breastfeeding class.
 Read breastfeeding books.
-I can’t help but recommend mine, Lactation Lessons From Leanna.
 Attend support meetings such as La Leche League, Breastfeeding USA, or Baby Café USA.
 Make an appointment with any of the certified lactation professionals.
 It’s not necessary to see an IBCLC, but you need to find the person that’s right for you.

 If you are having common problems with breastfeeding, talk to an IBCLC or any certified lactation professional.